msaad02/honors-thesis/fine-tuning/README.md

 --max_steps 10
 ```

-- max_steps: Short for now, just to test.
+- max_steps: Short for now, just to test. -- it still did 500 steps?
+Odd...
 - packing: Not sure what packing does...

 # Quantizing the model from huggingface